qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 The recommended shader is BSL shader.

-Currently, OptiFine G6 is compatible with this mod in 1.16.4 Fabric.

 ### Sodium Compatibility

 This mod is not compatible with the official Sodium.
 However, there is a fork of Sodium that is compatible with this mod: https://github.com/qouteall/sodium-fabric/releases